-Perioperative nursing is rewarding, but let’s be honest—it’s also exhausting.
-Long hours, high-pressure environments, and the never-ending battle against burnout have made retention one of the biggest challenges in healthcare today.
-So how do we keep talented nurses in the OR, feeling supported and thriving in their careers?
+Perioperative nursing is rewarding, but let’s be honest — it’s also exhausting.
+The long hours, high-pressure environments, and the never-ending battle against burnout have made retention one of the biggest challenges in healthcare today.

 Stress management isn’t just about providing mental health resources, and it’s also about making the job easier.
 One of the main contributors to stress in the OR is case delays, which often create a ripple effect, leading to increased overtime, stressed-out teams, and patient anxiety.
 A recent study estimated surgical delays could add up to $7.8 million in additional costs over a 2-year period due to overtime and inefficiencies.